-2445AP Dual Credit HACC English 101/102 (Seniors Only)
+2450AP Dual Credit English Composition/Communications (Seniors Only)

-Dual Credit HACC English 101/102 is a year-long college-level course.
+Dual Credit English Composition/Communications is a year-long college-level course.
 The first semester is designed for the development of college-level composition.
+The second semester focuses on the fundamental questions, methods, history, and theories that define the communication discipline and professions in public relations, integrated (mass) media, and speech communication.

-The second semester focuses on close reading techniques, the development of critical thinking, and analysis through use of diverse literary works.
-This course fulfills requirements for HACC English 101 (3 credits) and HACC English 102 (3 credits), as well as LCHS English IV.
-Students enrolled in English 101 are required to enroll in English 102 in order to fulfill their 4-year PA English requirement.
-Any student who fails English 101 will be in danger of not graduating with their class.
+This course fulfills requirements for a College Composition English course (3 credits) and a College Communications course (3 credits), as well as LCHS English IV.
+Students enrolled in English Composition are required to enroll in Communications in order to fulfill their 4-year PA English requirement.
+Any student who fails English Composition will be in danger of not graduating with their class.
 Students receive dual credit, which is weighted as AP.
 Summer reading is required.